Wachau Valley Kayak & Wine Tour

 - Spectacular photo opportunities throughout the entire day

-- Tours taken entirely at your group's pace alongside your dedicated kayak guide & Wachau wine expert
+- Tours taken entirely at your pace alongside your dedicated kayak guide & Wachau wine expert

-- For larger group bookings or for different start/end times please get in touch via email to discuss options
+- For different start/end times please get in touch via email to discuss options

 8:00am - Meet & greet